congminh090800/quiccourse-backend/README.md

 remember to bind access token received from `signIn` to authorize modal at the top right of the page because most apis require authentication

+# 12/11/2021 Note:

+Document link not usable if you are using google authentication

 Enjoy the walkthrough!!